ajaykrishna2013/Data-Engineering/CEPAnalyticsPipeline/README.md

 ## Processing:
 - Simple Patterns
--- Has the average energy generation fallen below a Threshold
+  - Has the average energy generation fallen below a Threshold
 - Iterative Patterns
--- Specify a condition that accepts subsequent events based on properties of the previously accepted events
+  - Specify a condition that accepts subsequent events based on properties of the previously accepted events
 - Looping Patterns
--- Has that happened multiple times within the last 30 seconds
+  - Has that happened multiple times within the last 30 seconds

-## Challenges:
-- Understanding the semantics of Stream processing
-- Event Time vs Processing Time.
-- Watermark Generation
-- Event detection on a Stream of Data
--- Sessions instead of Windowing

 ## Pipeline